-Welcome to my resource page, a curated list of crucial tools, services and companies that I use on a daily basis to run an efficient and profitable photography business.
-There’s no question that being a professional photographer is a tough job these days, and juggling the many necessary tasks can be a challenge.
-This list reveals my go-to resources that help me stay on top of everything from photo editing to marketing my brand and selling my images.
-I hope you find it useful.
+Welcome to my resource page, a curated list of crucial tools, services and companies that I use daily to run an efficient and profitable photography business.
+No question being a professional photographer is a tough job these days, and juggling the many necessary tasks can be a challenge.

 What Would You Like to Do?

 The largest selection of camera gear on the web.
 B&H offer free shipping over $49 in the US, and free to Canada on most orders over $100.
 International shipping policies allow you to pre-pay tax and duties so you don’t get a surprise.

 In the US, save the tax and get financing deals on your camera purchases using the B&H Payboo credit card.

 I use Amazon for most of my non-photographic purchases: office supplies, home supplies, and computer accessories.
 They are usually the best place to buy hard drives for my RAID backup system. if you buy frequently, it makes sense to get an Amazon Prime account so that you get free shipping.

 If B&H is out of stock, Adorama is also an excellent option for your cameras, lenses and photography accessories.
 They have excellent service, great return policies, offer international shipping and the opportunity to pre-pay taxes for many countries.